chrism0dwk/tensorsim/README.md

 ## Mapping microscopic transitions

-Consider a simple lotka volterra model consisting of prey, $X$, and predators, $Y$.
-Prey reproduce at rate $a$ and die when consumed by predators at rate, $\beta XY$.
-Predators reproduce proportional to the consumption of prey, $\beta XY$, and die at a constant rate $\mu$.
+Consider a simple lotka volterra model consisting of prey, _X_, and predators, _Y_.
+Prey reproduce at rate _a_ and die when consumed by predators at rate, _βXY_.
+Predators reproduce proportional to the consumption of prey, _β_, and die at a constant rate _μ_.
 These assumptions give the following differential equations

 <!--
 $$